-Collier Roofing isn’t the only home and interiors business taking sustainability more seriously this year.
+But there are lots of other ways to capitalise on the sustainability trend.
 Joe Foster, Head of Marketing at Rooms Furniture, said: “In the furniture business, consumers are definitely becoming more aware of the environmental impact of their purchases with a large shift towards furniture styles that utilise reclaimed materials.

 “Online, we are promoting the benefits of this furniture style, primarily through our Facebook and Instagram posts, giving our customers advice about how to blend this unique style into their living space.”

 If you don’t have a huge following, affiliate marketing provides a great way to extend your reach and engage target audiences.
 There are lots of eco influencers who will promote your products in exchange for a commission on resulting sales, allowing you to get the word out in a cost-effective way.
 Of course, you can also use social media advertising to get your products in front of the right people.

 Increased consumption of inspirational content means online shoppers often know exactly what they’re looking for — especially in the trend-led home and interiors industry.
 Plus, the ease of shopping around and buying online have given modern-day consumers more freedom to carefully consider their purchases.
 By the time they visit your product listing pages, consumers aren’t necessarily in the mood to browse.